 Here are some of the things you need to think about before making a selection.

-- How hard it is to put on: If putting your girdle or wrap on is as difficult as trying to wrestle your way into a wet swimsuit, you might want to reconsider your choice.
-Putting on a girdle or wrap shouldn’t make you feel all sweaty and weak, like you’ve just had a big workout.
+If putting your girdle or wrap on is as difficult as trying to wrestle your way into a wet swimsuit, you might want to reconsider your choice.
+Putting on a postpartum girdle or belly wrap shouldn’t make you feel all sweaty and weak, like you’ve just had a big workout.
 You don’t want a struggle, you just want something you can easily slip into.

-- How budget friendly it is: Being a new mom is expensive.
+Being a new mom is expensive.
 If you’re like many of us, money may be a little tight with all the baby gear you’ve had to buy and all the hospital bills you’re anticipating.
-Resist the urge to overspend because there are some great wraps and girdles that are budget friendly.
+Resist the urge to overspend because there are some great wraps and girdles that are budget-friendly.

 This belly wrap will give you all the support you should need because it’s a 3 in 1 wrap.
 It offers support for your pelvis, belly and waist.